graphile/starter/README.md

 Currently if you miss required envvars weird things will happen; we don't currently have environment validation (PRs welcome!).

+Note: If you are using the `production.Dockerfile` to run graphile/starter in a Docker container on eg. Kubernetes, AWS ECS, DigitalOcean App Platform (or similar) and you are trying to connect to Amazon RDS or DigitalOcean databases (or probably other manged databases), make sure to replace `/data/amazon-rds-ca-cert.pem` with the CA certificate of your own database.
+This file is copied into your Docker image during build time and can therefore be referenced in your env variables `DATABASE_URL` and `AUTH_DATABASE_URL`:
+`DATABASE_URL="postgres://name:password@host:port/dbname?ssl=true&sslrootcert=/app/data/amazon-rds-ca-cert.pem"`

 ## Production build for local mode